Adiabatic groupoids and secondary invariants in K-theory: Lie groupoids and secondary invariants

-If $m>0$, then we obtain an unbounded multiplier of $C^\infty_c(G)$; if $m=0$, the operator $P$ is an element in the multiplier algebra of the groupoid C*-algebra; finally, if $m<0$, then $P$ lies in the groupoid C*-algebra.
+where $u\in C^\infty_c(G)$ and we have fixed a scalar product on the Lie algebroid.
+If $m>0$, then we obtain an unbounded multiplier of $C^\infty_c(G)$; if $m=0$, the operator $P$ is an element in the multiplier algebra of the reduced groupoid C*-algebra; finally, if $m<0$, then $P$ lies in the reduced groupoid C*-algebra.

-\begin{examples} Let us recall some examples of 0-order pseudodifferential operators on Lie groupoids. \begin{enumerate} \item If $G= X\times X\rightrightarrows X$ is the pair groupoid, where $X$ is a compact smooth manifold.
-Then a 0-order $G$-$\Psi$DO is simply a 0-order $\Psi$DO on $X$.
+\begin{examples} Let us recall some examples of 0-order pseudodifferential operators on Lie groupoids. \begin{enumerate} \item If $G= X\times X\rightrightarrows X$ is the pair groupoid, where $X$ is a compact smooth manifold, then a 0-order $G$-$\Psi$DO is simply a 0-order $\Psi$DO on $X$.

 \item Let $p: X\to Z$ a submersion, and $G=X\times_{Z}X = \{(x,y)\in X\times X\, | \,p(x)=p(y)\}$ the associated subgroupoid of the pair groupoid $X\times X$.
 Then a 0-order $G$-$\Psi$DO is given by families $(P_z)_{\{z\in Z\}}$ of 0-order $\Psi$DOs on $p^{-1}(z)$.